-In connection with the Current Report of Meritage Corporation (the "Company") on Form 8-K dated July 12, 2002, as filed with the Securities and Exchange Commission on the date hereof (the "Report"), I, John R. Landon, Co-Chief Executive Officer of the Company certify, to the extent required by applicable law, pursuant to 18 U.S.C. ss.
-1350, as adopted pursuant to ss.
-906 of the Sarbanes-Oxley Act of 2002, that to my knowledge:
+In connection with the Current Report of Meritage Corporation (the "Company") on Form 8-K/A No. 2 dated July 12, 2002, as filed with the Securities and Exchange Commission on the date hereof (the "Report"), I, John R. Landon, Co-Chief Executive Officer of the Company certify, to the best of my knowledge, that: